martinjc/cmt112/content/part-1/html-and-css-intro/html-intro-lab/index.md

 ![Web page on local server](img/1.2.1/local-server-page.png)

+{{% alert info %}}
-?> Now you can see why we named our HTML page `index.html` - a web server will automatically serve a page named `index.html` when a request is made for a given directory.
+Now you can see why we named our HTML page `index.html` - a web server will automatically serve a page named `index.html` when a request is made for a given directory.
 By using this name, the index page will automatically be loaded rather than the server displaying a directory listing as it did for the parent directory.
+{{% /alert %}}

 If we look at the command line, we can see the output from our web server, listing the requests made to the web server: